 I’d been in Bangalore all week with work and had an overnight flight back which put me into Heathrow Airport quite early in the morning.
-I’d got an appointment up in the West Midlands for the evening as we were having a win party for a bid I’d been working on earlier in the summer which was being held at The Belfry golf resort.
-The timings were such that it seemed a bit pointless going home, as the girls would all be working or in school so I wouldn’t have seen anyone anyway.
+I’d got an appointment up in the West Midlands for the evening, as we were having a win party for a bid I’d been working on earlier in the summer.
+The event was being held at The Belfry golf resort.
+The timings were such that it seemed a bit pointless going home, as the girls would all be working or in school, so I wouldn’t have seen anyone anyway.

 I started my caching by doing a series on the minor roads running in between The Belfry’s many golf courses.
 Most had convenient parking nearby, although a few drew some disapproving stares from golfers, not that I minded that.
 I don’t like golf at the best of times.
-I particularly don’t like other people playing golf and looking down on others like they don’t exist.
+I particularly don’t like people playing golf and looking down on others like they don’t exist.

 By this time it was getting later and I would be able to get into the hotel room, so I scooted off to do that.
-I didn’t really have much time left to grab a snooze so I just got ready and set off for the evening event, at which I was a total zombie, having not seen a proper bed for about 40 hours.
+I didn’t really have much time left to grab a snooze, so I just got ready and set off for the evening event, at which I was a total zombie, having not seen a proper bed for about 40 hours.
 Never mind, at least my employer was paying for me to be in the hotel, which essentially means I got a day of caching at their expense.

 On the following morning I grabbed a couple of other nearby caches on my way back home.